AnotherKyle/ML-BasicSupervisedAlgorithms/README.md

 # ML Basics: Algorithm Introduction

 ## Description
-A foundational project to introduce various machine learning algorithms using classic datasets like Iris and Titanic.
+A foundational project to introduce various machine learning algorithms using classic datasets like Iris and/or Titanic.

 ## Purpose/Goal
 To provide a hands-on introduction to fundamental machine learning algorithms and establish foundational knowledge.